EllyLoel/ellyloel.com/src/now.md

 An on & off log of what I'm currently doing/interested in.
 Slower paced than a twitter feed but less permanent then an [[about]] page.
 [Now pages](https://nownownow.com/about) are becoming more common, you should make one for yourself!

+## September, 2022

+Been learning a lot about accessibility lately and how sadly a lot of the more complex accessibility focused native HTML elements aren't yet very accessible.

 ## August, 2022

 I'm officially an AWS certified cloud practitioner, what ever that means :joy: